Who we are

 Public health professionals use epidemiology - a statistical science - to describe the occurrence of disease and what the causes might be - much of this work is "behind the scenes".
 The more we understand about the cause of diseases, the more we can do to prevent them; detect them at an early stage; or provide the most appropriate health services.

-Departments of Public Health in Ireland contribute to implementing Healthy Ireland, The Framework for Improved Health and Wellbeing by actions including:
+Public Health Areas in Ireland contribute to implementing Healthy Ireland, The Framework for Improved Health and Wellbeing by actions including:

 ||Promote health behaviour - making the healthier choice easy

 |Protect people from biological, chemical and radio-nuclear health threats